kbernhagen/CAMotics/buildbot/README.md

 Install buildbot in the virtual environment with:

-    pip3 install buildbot-worker
+    pip3 install buildbot-worker scons

 Create the worker

-    buildbot-worker create-worker . localhost:8012 <worker> <password>
+    buildbot-worker create-worker --umask=0o22 . localhost:8012 <worker> <password>

 Where ``<worker>`` and ``<password>`` are the worker name and password and defined on the master.
-The worker name will be the same as it's directory name in the ``workers`` directory.
+The worker name will be the same as its directory name in the ``workers`` directory.

 Start the worker